qcri/DiplomaticPulse/README.md

 The Diplomatic Pulse system is capable of detecting possible scraping detection errors, it automatically sends alerts via emails

-## Country diplomatic website (Overview) page
+## Country website (Overview) page
  There is at least one overview page for each country, e.g: Australian: `https://www.foreignminister.gov.au`.
  One country may have one or many overview pages (multiple URLs).

 The crawler visits the country's overview page then scrapes the existing articles links, then follows each link to extract
-its content (title, date posted, statement); the content is saved into an elasticsearch database
+its content (title, date posted, statement); the content is saved into an elasticsearch database.

 ##Diplomatic Pulse Spiders (Crawlers)
-The Diplomatic Pulse contains a number of five scrapy spiders (one for each content type) to extract contents from various websites, you can use command `scrapy list` to list all spiders.
+The Diplomatic Pulse contains five scrapy spiders (one for each content type) to extract contents from various websites, you can use command `scrapy list` to list all spiders.
 they are:

-- `html`  handles static html content
+- `static`  handles static html content.
-- `Javascript`  handles dynamic content
+- `javascript`  handles dynamic content.
-- `doc`  handles PDF and Images contents
+- `pdf`  handles PDF and Images contents.
-- `json` handles json content
-- `html_doc` handles mixed html & PDF/Images contents
+- `static_pdf` handles mixed static html & PDF/Images contents.

- One could easily implement a new spider for new content type.
+ One could easily implements a new spider for new content type.

-## Country website XPATHs
+## Website's XPATH configuration

 On launching Diplomatic Pulse containers, the script `setup.sh` creates three Elasticsearch indexes on the fly: `countries`, `urlconfig`, `dppa.st`;
 the indicies names are shown in `.env` file abd could be easlily renamed, they are: